How Much Do Surrogates Get Paid in NY and NJ?

 The anticipated payments will be detailed in the surrogacy agreement you sign with the intended parents to ensure that the anticipated expenses and payments are clear and that they comply with legal restrictions.

-If your primary motivation for becoming a surrogate is to receive surrogate mother pay, this may not be the right path for you.
+If your primary motivation for becoming a surrogate is to receive financial compensation, this may not be the right path for you.
 This is because the decision to be a surrogate carries emotional and medical risks and, for that reason, it’s important that your decision is not unduly influenced by your financial circumstances.
 While surrogates are entitled to be paid for their time, effort and the risks they’re assuming, most surrogates are primarily motivated by their desire to help someone else have a child.
 Women seeking to become surrogates are screened by the professionals to ensure that they are not experiencing financial or other hardships which would unduly influence their decision.

 For guidance through the legal aspects of the surrogacy process, feel free to contact the surrogacy attorneys at the law firm of Rumbold & Seidelman by calling 914-779-1050.